dingusdev/dingusppc/zdocs/users/manual.md

 --rambank4_size X
 ```

-Set the RAM sizes to use, with X being an integer of a power of 2 up to 256.
+Set the RAM sizes to use, with X being an integer of a power of 2 up to 1024 (depending on the emulated machine).

 ```
 --fdd_img TEXT:FILE